Search-optimized content preview

 - Avoid inspection in harsh direct sunlight only.

 Low-angle glare exaggerates normal texture and does not reflect day-to-day appearance.
+If the same mark is obvious from standing height in normal light, document it and ask your contractor to evaluate it.

 Best homeowner habits during cure time